 Carbon that is sequestered in coal or oil is released back to the atmosphere when we burn them for energy.
 Likewise, carbon that is trapped in microscopic particles in the soil can be released into the atmosphere when the soil is disturbed – by plowing, for example – or by management practices that leave ground bare or vulnerable to erosion.
 More recently there are indications that certain practices may create a microbe feeding frenzy leading to microbes breaking into the particles where the carbon is stored.
 That’s a story for later in this series.

 Is Soil Organic Matter the same as Soil Organic Carbon?

 No. Soil Organic Carbon (SOC) makes up about 50 to 58% of Soil Organic Matter (SOM).
 Increasing Soil Organic Matter may or may not lead to longer-term carbon sequestration.

 How much soil organic carbon can I have?

 This depends on your climate, rainfall, the soil microbial community, management, and many other variables.
-Under favorable conditions, soils will sequester carbon until they reach their saturation (whatever that might be for that particular soil) and no more is sequestered.
+Under favorable conditions, soil organic carbon will increase until the soil reaches saturation (whatever that might be for that particular soil) and then no more is added.
 Think of it as a paper towel wiping up spilled water.
 There’s a point at which your towel becomes saturated and it will dribble water all over the floor as you run to the sink.
 To increase sequestration beyond this point, you’ll have to change management.